 - The proposal is an overview of the project.
-The Blackland Prairie District Eagle Coordinator's job is to see how do-able the project is and if the project affords an opportunity to show leadership.
-I don’t need to meet with the Scout during this phase but am happy to do so should the Scout have questions.
+The Blackland Prairie District Eagle Coordinator's job is to see how do-able the project is and if the project affords an opportunity to show leadership, as well as showing planning and development.
+Meeting with the Scout during this phase is not necessary, but may prove beneficial should the Scout have questions.

 - Proposals must be legible and include all signatures before they can be reviewed.
 Care should be taken to show not only the scope of the project but how it benefits the community and how the Scout will show leadership.

 The second time I receive a binder is when the project is completed.
 The Scout should review the Eagle Credentials Checklist before turning in their binder as it needs to be complete before a Board of Review can be scheduled.

-- That means I should be the third set of eyes to see the binder.
+- This means I should be the third set of eyes to see the binder.
 The Scout should be the first set to review the work they’ve done, the Project Coach should be the second, and finally the Blackland Prairie District Eagle Coordinator.